lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 The ``pte_reduced_system_exclude_idx`` parameter is specific to ``PTESolverRhoT`` and selects which material is used as material :math:`s`, whose volume fraction is set by the difference between the total volume and the volumes of the remaining materials.
-Any number requests the default behavior, which is that ``singularity-eos`` will choose the material with the largest mass fraction.
+Any negative number requests the default behavior, which is that ``singularity-eos`` will choose the material with the largest mass fraction.
 However, by setting this parameter to a positive number, you can choose the index